yiling-chen/view-finding-network/README.md

 ```bash
 $ python vfn_eval.py --spp false --snapshot snapshots/model-wo-spp
 ```
 You will need to get `sliding_window.json` and the test images from the [Flickr cropping dataset](https://github.com/yiling-chen/flickr-cropping-dataset) and specify the path of your model when running `vfn_eval.py`.
 You can also try our pre-trained model, which can be downloaded from [here](https://drive.google.com/drive/folders/0B0sDVRDPL5zBd3ozNlFmZEZpY1k?usp=sharing).

+If you want to get an aesthetic score of a patch, please take a look at the example featured by [ModelDepot](https://modeldepot.io/yilingchen/view-finding-network)

 ## Questions?
 If you have questions/suggestions, feel free to send an email to (yiling dot chen dot ntu at gmail dot com).